Daler Mehndi: Music career

-In 2000, Mehndi released his album Ek Dana with music label TIPS Music.
+In 2000, Mehndi released his album Ek Dana with the music label TIPS Music.
 The album had a mix of genres ranging from folk, rock, and pop.
 One of the more popular songs of the album Sajan Mere Satrangiya featured Indian actress Priyanka Chopra in the video.
 This video was released in the year that Chopra won the Miss World title.
 Subsequently, Mehndi signed up with Universal Music in 2001 and released a new track "Kala Kauwa Kaat Khayega".
 In 2003, Mehndi forayed into playback singing for films.
 He started with the song "Ru-Ba-Ru" for the film Maqbool.
-The same year Daler and A.R Rahman came together to give another track "Nach Le" for Lakeer – Forbidden Lines.
+The same year Daler and A.R Rahman came together to give another track "Nach Le" for Lakeer – Forbidden Lines which the song reused "Thaniye" from the Tamil-Telugu film Rhythm.
 He fused Rock with Bhangra with his next album titled Mojaan Laen Do and in 2004 he self-produced Shaa Ra Ra.

 In March 2014, Deadmau5 and Mehndi made a remix of Mehndi's 1998 hit "Tunak Tunak Tun" performed by the duo.

 On Navratri 2014, Mehndi composed and recorded his rendition of the 'Hanuman Chalisa' overnight while working at his studio in Delhi.
 Daler Mehndi, feeling inspired during the festival of Navratri, composed and record his rendition of the 'Hanuman Chalisa' in the DM Folk Studio.

 In September 2014, Mehndi released his song 'Aaja Mere Twitter Te' to encourage users to visit his Twitter account and Facebook page.

 On 6 November 2014, Mehndi released his album 'Best of Gurbani' on the occasion of Guru Nanak Jayanti.